Aliases for DUSP4 Gene

 GeneCards Summary for DUSP4 Gene

 DUSP4 (Dual Specificity Phosphatase 4) is a Protein Coding gene.
-Diseases associated with DUSP4 include vaccinia and chronic laryngitis.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with DUSP4 include Vaccinia and Chronic Laryngitis.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and MyD88 cascade initiated on plasma membrane.
 GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot Summary for DUSP4 Gene